 For men and women with rectal gonorrhea infection – rectal discharge, anal itching, soreness and bleeding of the rectum and painful bowel movement

 All other sexually transmitted diseases are curable and Gonorrhea is no different.
 This infection can be easily treated if detected early but if left untreated for a period of time, it can lead to other complications and more serious medical conditions.
 It is important to complete your Gonorrhea treatment at once and follow the doctor’s prescription when it comes to your dosage.
-This is very important because there are drug resistant gonorrhea strains.
+This is very important because there are drug-resistant gonorrhea strains.
 If you notice no improvement at all after a few days of treatment, go back to your doctor to check or change your medication.

 During Gonorrhea treatment, make sure to abstain from sexual activities until you complete the treatment.
-After treatment, wait for 7 days before engaging in sexual activity again.
-Not completing your Gonorrhea treatment can lead to severe Gonorrhea infection that can cause formation of scar tissues that can block the fallopian tube in women.
+After treatment, wait for 7 days before engaging in a sexual activity again.
+Not completing your Gonorrhea treatment can lead to severe Gonorrhea infection that can cause the formation of scar tissues that can block the fallopian tube in women.
 This condition can lead to ectopic pregnancy.
-Other serious complication are pelvic inflammatory disease (PID), infertility and abdominal pain.
+Other serious complications are a pelvic inflammatory disease (PID), infertility and abdominal pain.
 Men with untreated Gonorrhea can have difficulties fathering a child (sterility problem) and might experience pain in their testicles for a long period of time.
 Most of all, when untreated, gonorrhea can cause other infections to start such as HIV infection.